-Troy Armstrong (b.1990, Tulsa, OK) is a composer, arranger, and conductor currently based in Houston, TX.
+Troy Armstrong (b.1990, Tulsa, OK) is a composer, arranger, and conductor currently based in Nashville, TN.
 He has won numerous awards for his original compositions including the MENC Collegiate Composition Competition, and the University of Southern California's New Music for Orchestra and New Music for Wind Ensemble Competitions.
 In 2013, Troy's orchestra piece, "Supercell", was named the winner of the Marilyn K. Glick Young Composer's Competition.
 As the winning entry, it received performances by the Indianapolis Symphony Orchestra during their 2014 subscription season concerts.
 Troy is also a recipient of the USC Discovery Scholars prize and was awarded a departmental award from the USC Thornton composition department for his musical achievements as an undergraduate.

 Troy's oratorio, "The River of Light," was premiered on April 23, 2017 by a group of over 200 musicians.
 The 16-movement piece was written to dedicate the unveiling of the Resurrection Window at the Church of the Resurrection in Leawood, KS.
 Designed and fabricated by Judson Studios in California, the Resurrection Window is currently the largest single stained glass window in the world measuring approximately 37 feet tall and almost 100 feet wide.